 Oregon's public schools are governed by locally elected school boards.
 The Oregon Department of Education (ODE) only steps in to address complaints or appeals when authorized by federal or state law.
 The McKinney-Vento Act is one such law.
 As a result, Oregon’s McKinney-Vento dispute resolution process begins at the local level, with the possibility to appeal, first locally, and then to ODE for review and a final determination as necessary.
 This document describes each step in the process.

-If a dispute arises over eligibility, school selection or enrollment, the Local Education Agency will immediately enroll the student/unaccompanied youth in the school that the student/youth is seeking enrollment in.
+If a dispute arises over eligibility, school selection, or enrollment, the Local Education Agency will immediately enroll the student/unaccompanied youth in the school that the student/youth is seeking enrollment in.
 The student must remain enrolled while the dispute is being resolved, including through all appeals.

 Local Dispute Resolution Process